hongd13/Cutting-Stock-Problem/README.md

 ```
 To construct a random candidate, a random stock length is chosen first.
 Then, the activity is filled with the remaining valid requested lengths until no more can fit and no orders remain.
 See "random_search.py."

-# Evolutionary Algorithm
+# Self-Aligning Evolutionary Algorithm
-In Pluchino et al.'s (2018) research on "Talent versus Luck," the findings revealed that the most successful individuals in various fields are almost never the most talented ones, but much rather the luckiest, challenging the conventional belief in the paramount importance of individual ability.
-This has sparked a hypothesis that perhaps, the traditional elitism, often portrayed and conveyed as an obvious and standard choice in the optimisation problems may not be the only viable option after all.
+In Pluchino et al.'s research on "Talent versus Luck" (2018), the findings revealed that the most successful individuals in various fields are rarely the most talented but much rather the luckiest, challenging the conventional belief in the paramount importance of individual ability.
+This has sparked a hypothesis that traditional elitism, often portrayed and conveyed as an obvious and standard choice in optimisation problems, may not be the only viable option after all.

 This novel evolutionary algorithm aims to prove that, by granting the average candidates equal opportunities to develop, we can achieve solutions similar if not closer to the true global optimum than the traditional approach by avoiding genetic stagnation and premature convergence.